 “We’ve always been an incredible resource for military health care.
 Our focus has centered around warriors’ and their families’ health and well-being for decades now, and we’ve been hugely successful in these efforts,” said Ada Sue Hinshaw, PhD, dean of the GSN.
 “As a tribute to our vast array of accomplishments, we’ll celebrate both our heritage and triumphs with 20th anniversary commemorations that will include special guest speakers, research highlights and alumni achievements.”

 In addition to the role and population focus of the AGCNS program, additional content is provided to support the specialty focus of perioperative nursing.
-Overall, the program emphasizes the clinical management of the adult-geriatric population from wellness to acute care within the role of the Clinical Nurse Specialist.
-As such, students are prepared to diagnose and treat complex responses of clients (e.g., patient, family, and community) to actual and potential health problems in the acute care environment; and support the wellness continuum through health promotion, health protection, disease prevention, and end-of-life planning.
-When performing the APRN role of the CNS, students also foster a sense of patient advocacy and patient safety while formulating clinical decisions in the management of the adult and geriatric population.
+From a specialty perspective, the program emphasizes building leadership within the perioperative environment to improve patient care outcomes; enhance the delivery of evidence based care; and improve the business-side of healthcare focused on efficiency, productivity, and overall management in the care of the surgical patient.
 The specialty focus of the program supports advanced clinical nursing practice across the perioperative continuum of care to enhance specialized nursing knowledge and skills in the care of patients and families undergoing operative and other invasive procedures.

-The primary goal of the program is to produce advanced practice nurses educated in the CNS role, for the adult-gerontology population with an additional specialty focus in perioperative nursing.
-Because of the multifaceted nature of the CNS, graduates not only provide direct care for individuals, but continually function in a collegial relationship with nurses, physicians, health care organizations and systems in an effort to improve patient outcomes.
-As such, graduates from the program are uniquely qualified to manage quality care of the adult-geriatric population across the continuum from wellness through acute care inclusive of the perioperative environment, analyze healthcare systems/processes to optimize patient outcomes, and guide change for organizational success in the provision of evidence based / quality patient care in diverse settings world-wide.
+The primary goal of the program is to produce advanced practice nurses educated in the CNS role, for the adult-gerontology population, with an additional specialty focus in perioperative nursing.
+Because of the multifaceted nature of the CNS, graduates not only provide direct care for individuals, but continually function in a collegial relationship with nurses, physicians, and health care organizations in an effort to improve patient outcomes through process and system changes.
+As such, graduates from the program are uniquely qualified to manage quality care of the adult-geriatric population across the continuum from wellness through acute care, inclusive of the perioperative environment; analyze healthcare systems/processes to optimize patient outcomes; and guide change for organizational success in the provision of evidence based/quality patient care in diverse settings world-wide.

-The program's curriculum is designed to prepare graduates to sit for the Clinical Nurse Specialist certification exam within the population focus of Adult-Gerontology.
-As such, the program is 24 months of full-time study combining didactic and clinical experiences across the wellness through acute care continuum within the five domains of the Clinical Nurse Specialist (CNS): leader/manager, consultant, educator, scholar (evidence-based practice) and clinical expert within the three spheres of influence (patient, nurse and organization) for CNS practice.
-Within the 2 year program, on average, graduates will obtain over 1056 hours of clinical experience working with masters-prepared managers, clinical nurse specialists, physician assistants, clinical and surgeon champions, and subject matter experts within national and international federal healthcare treatment facilities.
+The AGCNS program is 24 months of full-time study combining didactic and clinical experiences across the wellness through acute care continuum within the five domains of the Clinical Nurse Specialist (CNS): leader/manager, consultant, educator, scholar (evidence-based practice) and clinical expert within the three spheres of influence (patient, nurse and organization) for CNS practice.
+Within the 2 year program, on average, graduates will obtain over 1056 hours of clinical experience working with masters and doctorally-prepared managers, clinical nurse specialists, physician assistants, clinical and surgeon champions, and subject matter experts within federal and civilian healthcare facilities.
 In addition to educational preparation for the role and population, the program is designed to include clinical and didactic specialty content in perioperative nursing.
-The approximate clinical hour distribution supporting the CNS role across the wellness through acute care continuum as well as within the perioperative specialty for the adult-geriatric population is as follows: wellness/primary care – 256 clinical hours (24%); acute care – 380 clinical hours (35%); and perioperative continuum – 420 clinical hours (40%).
+All clinical assignments are designed in concert with the leadership at the clinical sites in an effort to develop "real world application" experiences demonstrating the student's ability to translate knowledge gained in the classroom to clinical practice.
+The approximate clinical hour distribution supporting the CNS role across the wellness through acute care continuum as well as within the perioperative specialty for the adult-geriatric population is as follows: wellness/primary care - 256 clinical hours (24%); acute care - 380 clinical hours (35%); and perioperative continuum - 420 clinical hours (40%).